Andrzej Lepper: Fall, death, and controversy

-On 16 July 2007, Lepper, together with Roman Giertych, chairman of another junior coalition partner League of Polish Families, announced a merger of their parties, to be called League and Self-Defense (LiS).
+On 16 July 2007, Lepper, together with Roman Giertych, chairman of another junior coalition partner, League of Polish Families, announced a merger of their parties, to be called League and Self-Defence (LiS).
 On August 5, the party quit the ruling coalition, leaving it without a majority.

 Early parliamentary elections for both houses of parliament (Sejm and Senat) were held on 21 October 2007, after the Sejm voted for its own dissolution on 7 September.
-The party suffered huge voter backlash, and failed to cross the 5% electoral threshold for Sejm representation.
+The party suffered huge voter backlash and failed to cross the 5% electoral threshold for Sejm representation.
 Consequently, it lost all its seats.
-Lepper was a candidate in the 2010 Polish presidential election, but received just 1.28% of the votes and so did not proceed to the second round.
+Lepper was a candidate in the 2010 Polish presidential election but received just 1.28% of the votes and so did not proceed to the second round.